shuohaopolyu/Dynamic-systems-modeling/README.md

 ![Images/F_vehicle.png]
 *Schematic diagram of 31-DOF railway vehicle model* -->

-The equation of motion of the train is formulated based on the Lagrangian principle.
+The equation of motion of the train is formulated based on the Lagrangian mechanics.
 Here we denote $L$ as the Lagrangian identity, $T$ as the kinetic energy, $V$ as the potential energy, and we have

 <p align="center">
 <img src="https://latex.codecogs.com/svg.image?L=T-V" />